 Distance yourself from the drama

 Getting involved in people’s drama is a distraction.
 It’s possible to support the people you care about, but rescuing someone from their problems never works out well.

 Freedom comes with setting boundaries.
 You’ve spent countless hours and tons of energy helping others.
 Among the people you’ve helped, note who has willingly supported you or truly appreciated your efforts.
 Avoid falling into the blaming trap for those who take you for granted.

 Instead of giving your power away, focus on your actions and your choices.
 Those are the only two things you possess any real control over.

-As you’re confidence grows, you’ll decide to stop associating with people who do not respect you and whom are not supportive of you.
+As your confidence grows, decide to stop associating with people who do not respect you and whom are not supportive of you.

-The activities you do and those you don’t do are your choice; your decision is your responsibility.
+The activities you do, and those you don’t do, are your choice.
+Accept responsibility for your decisions.
 A choice exists in each and every situation.
 Moments will arise when you face a difficult decision, you won’t know how to decide.

 Facing difficult decisions